iredmail/docs/en_US/installation/0-install.ee.md

 !!! warning

-    * iRedMail Enterprise Edition is designed to be deployed on a fresh / clean server, or installed on an iRedMail server which was deployed with the downloadable iRedMail installer or iRedMail Easy platform.
+    * EE is designed to be deployed on a fresh / clean server, or installed on an iRedMail server which was deployed with the downloadable iRedMail installer or iRedMail Easy platform.
       For new installation, it will install and configure required components, so you should not have other network services installed or running on the server __BEFORE__ installation.
-    * iRedMail Enterprise Edition will install and configure all required software automatically.
+    * EE will install and configure all required software automatically.
     * Many ISPs block network port 25 by default, it's used for communication between mail servers and it must be open, otherwise your server may be